guiyan2018/Fast-and-Coherent-Video-Object-Segmentation/README.md

 [DAVIS](https://graphics.ethz.ch/~perazzif/davis/index.html).
 Please cite 'DAVIS' in your publications if it helps your research.

 6. Clone "Suppemental materials" to your local.
-Here, this package contains detailed quantitative results on three benchmark datasets.
+Here, this package contains detailed quantitative results on three benchmark datasets, including DAVIS 2016, YouTube-Objects and SegTrack v2.

 You can use these codes for scientific purposes only.
 Use in commercial projects and redistribution are not allowed without author's permission.
 Please cite (https://github.com/guiyan2018/Fast-and-Coherent-Video-Object-Segmentation.git) when using this code.